What you’ll learn to do: evaluate examples of value propositions

 - If it is so general or universal that it doesn’t articulate unique value, then it likely isn’t very good.
 (For years Tony the Tiger promoted Kellog’s frosted flakes saying, “They’re grrrrreat!”
 It’s a cute catch phrase for a tiger, but it’s not a value proposition.)

 - If a value proposition has so many words that you need to read it twice—or worse, you stop reading and move on—then it’s bad.
-As noted in the Quick Sprout infographic from the previous reading, it should take five seconds or less to read a value proposition.
+As noted in the Quick Sprout infographic, it should take five seconds or less to read a value proposition.

 - If the value proposition does not provide clarity about the offering to the target market, then it isn’t providing value.
 The target customer should understand exactly what is promised.